scroogeT/dipLeague/readMe.md

 # Dip League - Coding Challenge

-This is a lean command line Python3 program (with no dependencies) used to rank teams in a league as explained in the attached PDF.
+This is a lean command line Python3 program (with no external dependencies) used to rank teams in a league as explained in the attached PDF.

 ## Usage